 If you’re looking to restore and renew your soil with an organic, effective solution, trust D R Fish Fertilizer Company to assist you.
-We provide a bevy of products designed to reinvigorate your soil and improve your yield, while also balancing pH and maximizing your return on investment.
-For more information about any of the products we offer or to inquire about formulations, please contact us via the form below.
+We provide a bevy of products designed to reinvigorate your Hotchkiss, Delta, Crawford, or Paonia, CO soil and improve your yield, while also balancing pH and maximizing your return on investment.
+For more information about any of the organic soil fertilizers, hemp, or hay we offer or to inquire about soil biology and formulations, please contact us via the form below.

 Drammatic “ONE” 4-4-.5

 *Price increase due to the 17-25% recent increase in shipping costs.

 - Potassium Sulfate: 50lb bag, $37.50 or $0.75/lb